kristrev/iptunnel-netlink-example/README.md

 iptunnel-netlink-example
 ========================

-An example of how to create a ip tunnel using netlink
+An example of how to create a IP tunnel using netlink, instead of ioctl.